wp-plugins/wp-meetup/README.txt

 3. Event calendar

 == Changelog ==

+= 2.1.11 =
+* Added the widget title to the event list widget.

 = 2.1.10 =
 * Correcting the handling of the event times, taking into consideration the possibilty of float variables.